Welcome to our review of “Are Massage Chairs Worth the Money?”

 How Do Massage Chairs Work?

-What Are Some Health Benefits Associated With Massage Chair?
+What Are Some Health Benefits Associated With Massage Chairs?

-Believe it or not, there are studies that show that there are health benefits associated with getting a massage from a massage chair.
+Believe it or not, some studies show that there are health benefits associated with getting a massage from a massage chair.

 Studies have shown:

 - Massage increases cognitive abilities, specifically in math computations